Bachelor of Science

 • Complete 2 additional anthropology courses

-• Complete related science core course
+• Complete related science elective course

 • 2.5 UF GPA required